 The KitchenAid Food Processor Slicer is a great way to chop up a good amount of ingredients.

 The bowl is quite large and can hold a bunch of vegetables.
-So that’s why I thought I would make a delicious portion of ratatouille pasta sauce and see how things go.
+So that’s why I also thought I would make a delicious portion of ratatouille pasta sauce and see how things go.

 This next video is a quick 1-minute overview of how to prepare this ratatouille pasta sauce, you can find a full list of all the ingredients and a full recipe description below this introduction, just scroll down!